antzkr/LUKS-Container-Management-Script/README.md

 So why use LUKS, when other well-supported file encryption software is available (like gpg, veracrypt)?
 Because it's a known, reliable, flexible, secure encryption standard with strong defaults.
 No need to worry about selecting 'The Best™️' encryption settings.
 Just create and forget about it.
 Plus multiple keys (and keyfiles) can be used.
 Of course, the single most important security factor is the strength of the password so USE A STRONG PASSWORD!

 Only LUKS file containers / images are created by this script.
-Block devices (partitions) are NOT supported.
+Block devices (partitions) are **NOT supported**.
 Script works with multiple LUKS file containers.

 # SYSTEM REQUIREMENTS